Collectible Playbill Magazines From the 1960's

 The "Who’s Who in the Cast" gives a brief summary of the work of each cast member.

 This issue also contains the Marlene Dietrich article and the automobile ads are for the Pontiac Bonneville Brougham from General Motors and the ad for the Oldsmobile Tornado, front-wheel drive vehicle.

 Playbill, National Theatre, "Your Own Thing", Volume 6, May 1969, Issue 5

 This show starred Paula Kelly, Stellar Bennet, Gerry Burkhardt, Gerry Glasier, Bruce Jacobs, Priscilla Lopez, Alan Martin, Gregg Smith and Les Carlson.
 Also included in the "Who’s Who in the Cast", are Hal Hester as a co-composer.
 Danny Apolinar as co-composer for music and lyrics.
 Donald Driver was the author-director.
 Zef Bufman and Dorothy Love were co-producers.

 This issue contains a comedy excerpt from Walter Kerr’s book "Tragedy and Comedy".

-Most of these magazines will easily sell for twenty or twenty five dollars each.
+Most of these magazines will easily sell for twenty or twenty-five dollars each.
 Collectors who specialize in a particular celebrity may be willing to pay more.
-Don't be hesitant to trying a higher price at first.
+Don't be hesitant to try a higher price at first.
 You can always lower the price if it doesn't sell.

 Etsy and Webstore are popular places to sell these other than the usual auction sites.